Choking game

 The choking game, or fainting game, also sometimes referred to as space monkeys, is the act of intentionally cutting off oxygen to the brain with the goal of inducing temporary loss of consciousness and euphoria.
-A related internet challenge, the blackout challenge, encourages the use of the choking game online.
+A related internet challenge, the blackout challenge, encourages playing the choking game online.

 Reasons for practice

 Limited research has been conducted regarding motivations for practicing the fainting game, although thrill seeking has been identified as a risk factor, as has the perception that it is a low-risk activity.
 Anecdotal reasons stated include: